silklabs/silk/CONTRIBUTING.md

 2. What did you do?
 3. What did you expect to see?
 4. What did you see instead?
-5. General questions should go to the silklabs mailing list/forum instead of the issue tracker.
+5. General questions should go to the silklabs [forum](https://community.silklabs.com) instead of the issue tracker.
 The devs there will answer or ask you to file an issue if you've tripped over a bug.

 # How to suggest a feature or enhancement